 Howe Tom

-Currently working as a Senior 3D Artist at Never Sit Still.
+Senior 3D Artist at Never Sit Still.

-I primarily use Cinema 4D, Redshift, and After Effects.
+Main tools: Cinema 4D, Redshift, After Effects.

 Project Breakdown: